MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 ### Create a Dynamics 365 Group Team

-Azure Active Directory Groups are either Office or Security Groups.
+Azure Active Directory Groups that can be used with Dynamics 365 are either Office or Security Groups.
 Depending on which type of Azure Active Directory Group was used, create a Dynamics 365 Azure Active Directory Security Group Team or an Azure Active Directory Office Group Team.
 See: [Create and manage group teams - Power Platform](https://docs.microsoft.com/power-platform/admin/manage-group-teams#create-a-group-team)

 The Dynamics 365 Team can be linked to the Azure Active Directory Group that is used to manage your users.
 Roles can be assigned to this team.
 Members of the Azure Active Directory Group will inherit the roles from the Dynamics 365 Team.